phillipshreves/battle-of-the-bandwidth/README.md

 CRON_TZ=Etc/UTC
 ```

+## Providers

+Three providers are currently supported:
+- Librespeed
+- Cloudflare
+- iperf3

+All three providers have public servers you can run speed tests against.

+The biggest advantage of the iperf3 provider is that it can be used for internal testing.
+This allows you to track infrastructure changes and their effect on your network speed.

 ## Acknowledgements

-This application utilizes [CloudFlare](https://github.com/cloudflare/speedtest?tab=readme-ov-file) and the [LibreSpeed](https://librespeed.org/) project to perform speed tests.
+This application utilizes [CloudFlare](https://github.com/cloudflare/speedtest?tab=readme-ov-file), [iperf3](https://iperf.fr/), and the [LibreSpeed](https://librespeed.org/) project to perform speed tests.
 Please visit their sponsors to support the project.